LLN273/Genomic_polarization_allotetraploids/README.md

 Before running ASTRAL, we must prepare the input file, which is a file containing all the consensus trees inferred using IQ-TREE2.
 For the current example, this file should contain 50 gene trees.

-You can produce ASTRAL's input file using the following command:
+You can generate ASTRAL's input file using the following command:

 ```bash
 rm -f astral_infile.txt